janreitz/unitlib/README.md

 using Kilohertz = Unit<Frequency, double, std::kilo>;
 ```

+### Defining new dimensions
-Create new dimensions by explicitly stating them in terms of SI base unit dimensions or by deriving them from existing dimensions:
+Define new dimensions by explicitly stating them in terms of SI base unit dimensions or by deriving them from existing dimensions:
 ```cpp
 using Velocity = Dimension<
     std::ratio<1>,  // Length